 Will Malus extension slow down my connection?

 There may be a small overhead from the extension’s routing logic, but with a fast VPN protocol like WireGuard and nearby servers, you shouldn’t notice a big slowdown.
-Windscribe extension chrome
+Edge update virus: detect, remove, prevent Microsoft Edge update malware scams and phishing attempts in 2025

 How does Malus extension affect privacy on Windows/macOS?